This post includes affiliate links.

 There are three classes of RVs.

 Class C RVs are more like a moving truck.
-These weigh between 10,000 and 12,000 pounds and are built on a van or truck chassis.
+These weigh between 10,000 and 12,000 pounds.
+And manufacturer build them on a van or truck chassis.
 But they come with the front cab from the vehicle manufacturer so the cab still has those safety features.
 Class C also have to meet federal seat belt standards for the front seating positions but not the rear.

 When traveling with children in RVs, do they have to be restrained?

-RVs are exempt from state car seat laws in some states like Colorado.
-Several state laws require seat belt use for the front seats only.
-There are 22 states that say all occupants, including children, must wear a seat belt.
-And 26 states have RV seat belt requirements based on the age of the child.
+States also have varying laws for seat belt use for adults and older children.
+There are 22 states that say all occupants must wear a seat belt.
+And 26 states have seat belt requirements based on the age of the child.
 You’ll want to look up the law for RV travel specifically for your state and the state’s you’ll be traveling to.

-Legal or not, it is recommended to properly restrain your child in a child restraint in a forward facing vehicle seat with a crash rated seat belt.
+Legally required or not, it is recommended to properly restrain yourself in a seat belt and your child in a child restraint in a forward-facing vehicle seat with a crash rated seat belt.

 The trouble is, of course, RVs get into crashes too.

-There is great risk in these crashes with the lack of proper ways to restrain occupants, especially children, and lack of places to even put a car seat safely facing the correct direction.
+There is great risk in RV crashes with the lack of proper ways to restrain occupants, especially children, and lack of places to even put a car seat safely facing the correct direction.

 If a car seat is restrained in the rear compartment, a big risk is the wooden seat structure it’s belted to and cabinets can come apart during a crash, increasing the risk of injury or death.
 Then these structures — and kitchen equipment, and mounted TVs, and decorations, and… — become projectiles.
 There is serious injury risk to all the passengers.